bflorat/qdwizard/README.md

 # Features
 * Designed to minimize required code.
 Only few methods to implement.
 * Simple design, only two classes visible by the programmer
-* Maven powered : QDWizard is available from Maven central repository as artefact (org.qdwizard:qdwizard)
+* Maven powered : QDWizard is available from Maven central repository as artefact (net.sf.qdwizard:qdwizard)
 * I18n support for action buttons (see [this class](https://github.com/bflorat/qdwizard/blob/master/src/main/java/org/qdwizard/Langpack.java) to get the list of supported languages)
 * Full branching support, can implement any wizard cinematic
 * Error management using the simple setProblem() method